-Brett Bean Makes awesome 2D stuff…. when he was little to get out of trouble, but now to make a living.
+Brett Bean has been making awesome 2D stuff.. when he was young to get out of trouble, but now to make a living.

-I found this ‘typical dialogue’ that goes on in his head, when preparing to develop a character, to be really interesting:
+I found this ‘typical dialogue’ that goes on in Brett’s head, when preparing to develop a character, to be really interesting:

 “Man, who is this guy really?
 How would they handle themselves, what’s the personality?
 This shape feels like how he is.
 I need more coffee.
 I bet he’d stand like this….. or carry the weight like this?
 Ugh, I need a new pencil sharpener.
 Remember to draw verbs not nouns, thank you Walt Stanchfield.
 Better break up that dead space with something.
 Ha, that’s silly.
 Oh I better draw that idea out real quick.
 OK, back to this one.
 Hmm, I like that nose.
 He’s not hunched enough.”

 The characters that Brett creates resonate with people because each one appeals to some core truth about the human condition.
 We can see ourselves, or someone we know, in those funny characters.
 They are able to really empathize with their audience.
 The characters have the ability to simplify, exaggerate, add abstract or clarify what we feel, and this element draws us in.

 It was this factor that we kept noticing in Brett’s work, compared to so many others, and finally we figured ‘heck let’s shoot for the moon’ and see if he is willing to help us out.

 We are honored and excited to be working with Brett.
 Since we began we have been really zooming through the characters that we need to express the testimony of the entire process of developing and building the dodles app.
 His work has been exceptional and we are stoked to see where this all goes.